-On February 23, 2021, Pennant entered into an amendment to its existing credit agreement (as amended, the "Credit Agreement"), which provides for an increased revolving credit facility with a syndicate of banks with a borrowing capacity of \$150.0 million (the "Revolving Credit Facility").
-The Revolving Credit Facility is not subject to interim amortization and the Company will not be required to repay any loans under the Revolving Credit Facility prior to maturity in 2026.
-The Company is permitted to prepay all or any portion of the loans under the Revolving Credit Facility prior to maturity, subject to reimbursement of any LIBOR breakage costs of the lenders.
+On June 12, 2023, Pennant entered into the Second Amendment to its existing credit agreement (as amended, the "Credit Agreement"), to replace the LIBOR-based rates in the Credit Agreement with Standard Overnight Financing Rate ("SOFR") based rates, due to the phase-out of LIBOR as a preferred global reference rate.
+The Credit Agreement provides for a revolving credit facility with a syndicate of banks with a borrowing capacity of \$150.0 million (the "Revolving Credit Facility").
+The Revolving Credit Facility is not subject to interim amortization and the Company will not be required to repay any loans under the Revolving Credit Facility prior to maturity in 2026, except that the loans may become due immediately if the Company triggers an event of default under the terms of the Credit Agreement.
+The Company is permitted to prepay all or any portion of the loans under the Revolving Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.

 The Credit Agreement contains customary covenants that, among other things, restrict, subject to certain exceptions, the ability of the Company and its independent operating subsidiaries to grant liens on their assets, incur indebtedness, sell assets, make investments, engage in acquisitions, mergers or consolidations, amend certain material agreements and pay certain dividends and other restricted payments.
 Financial covenants require compliance with certain levels of leverage ratios that impact the amount of interest.
-As of December 31, 2022, we were in compliance with all covenants.
+As of December 31, 2023, we were in compliance with all covenants.

-As of December 31, 2022 we had \$2.1 million of cash and \$81.3 million of available borrowing capacity on our Revolving Credit Facility.
+As of December 31, 2023 we had \$6.1 million of cash and \$80.8 million of available borrowing capacity on our Revolving Credit Facility.